 The Aquinas College Library houses a collection of more than 70,000 items selected to support the College's curriculum.
-In addition to books and periodicals, the library provides over 95 databases from information vendors such as OCLC, EBSCO, Gale, JSTOR, Project MUSE, Oxford University Press and several others.
-These online databases provide access to more than 17,000 full-text periodicals.
-Aquinas Library is a member of the OCLC network through which the library has access to the world's largest bibliographic database with over 72,000 members with more than 2 billion holdings.
-Through OCLC the library catalogs materials as well as lends and borrows items via interlibrary loan.
-Additionally, Aquinas Library participates in the Nashville Area Library Alliance, Tenn-Share, and Lyrasis.
+In addition to books and periodicals, the library provides over 80 databases from information vendors such as OCLC, EBSCO, Gale, JSTOR, Project MUSE, Oxford University Press, and several others.
+These online databases provide access to more than 14,000 full-text periodicals.
+As a member of the OCLC network, the Aquinas College Library has access to the world's largest bibliographic database with over 72,000 members with more than two billion holdings.
+Through OCLC, the Library catalogs materials as well as lends and borrows items via inter-library loan.
+Additionally, the Aquinas College Library participates in the Nashville Area Library Alliance, Tenn-Share, and Lyrasis.
 These are local and regional consortiums from which the Library acquires several online databases.
-The library has an Internet accessible online public access catalog, an integrated library system, and provides Wi-Fi access within the library facility.
-There are computer workstations in the library to be used for word processing, course projects and programmed instruction by the students.
-Equipment for viewing and listening to audiovisual materials is likewise available.
-The library provides photocopy services.
-The library's special collections include the Monsignor Flanigen Papers, Sister Aloysius Mackin Papers and rare books.
+The Library has an Internet accessible online public access catalog, an integrated library system, and provides Wi-Fi access within the facility.
+There are computer workstations available to the students for word processing, course projects and programmed instruction.
+Equipment for viewing and listening to audiovisual materials is likewise available and photocopy services are available.
+The Library's special collections include the Monsignor Flanigen Papers, Sister Aloysius Mackin Papers, and rare books.